Volunteers in Public Schools (V.I.P.S.)

 Being involved in the public schools doesn't have to mean traveling to the school and working with students during the school day.
 There are plenty of things parents and community members can do to support schools.
 One important way is to make sure that you attend school athletic, cultural or academic events.
 Here are more examples of how you can support our BISD schools:

 On May 10, 2010 the Texas Department of Public Safety sent school districts a new form that must be signed by each volunteer applicant before they can conduct a background check.
 This form gives the district permission to conduct a name and date of birth search only.
 The district is not requiring volunteer applicants to be fingerprinted.
 Bastrop ISD is not allowed to discuss any information obtained using the name search method, therefore we are offering applicants the opportunity to have a fingerprint search performed to clear any misidentification based on the name search.
 We apologize in advance for any inconvenience this may cause and promise to incorporate this mandate as seamlessly as possible.
+Please remember that a new Volunteer Application is required each school year.

 For more information about the Bastrop ISD Partners in Education Programs, call (512) 308-1601.